 - TAG Aviation, Trump’s aircraft-services company has a Hong Kong-based subsidiary that serves the Asian market.

 - Trump Tower Mumbai, Trump’s second attempt to get into the Mumbai market, generated $1 million to $5 million in license fees, according to the May 2016 disclosure.
 On the following year’s form, the royalties were only $100,000 to $1 million.
-On target to be completed by 2019, the building is about 60 percent sold, its developer said in April.
+On target to be completed by 2019, the building was about 60 percent sold by spring 2017, its developer said that April.

-- And in Kolkata, another prospective Trump tower in partnership with Unimark Group is reportedly in the design-review phase.
+- And in Kolkata, another prospective Trump tower in partnership with Unimark Group has completed the design-review phase and launched in November 2017.
+Apartments in the 140-unit planned building are selling quickly.
 It, too, generated $100,000 to $1 million in royalties in the time period covered under the 2017 disclosure.

 - 16 other related corporations and associations.

 - Trump World Seoul, the first development to which Trump licensed his brand.

 - Two associated companies, including a joint-venture with the partner who built the condo properties.